Student Faculty Research Projects Application

 - The project description should articulate a creative and clearly defined model for how students will participate and collaborate with faculty.
 What is the nature of the collaboration with students?
 How many students will be involved in the project?
 How will they be involved?
 What are the student learning outcomes?

 - Student stipends may be included in the budget submitted with the proposal.
-Summer stipends award $300 per week for up to 10 weeks.
-Stipends will not be awarded if students are receiving credit for the experience.
+A typical stipend award is $360 per week for up to a maximum of 8 weeks.

-- Room and board may also be included in the budget submitted with the proposal.
-(Room = $160 per week; Board = $160 per week)
+- On-campus room and board may also be included in the budget submitted with the proposal.
+(Room = $40 per week; Board = $175 per week)

 - If research involves human subjects, project approval from the Institutional Review Board is required.